 If you're interested in philosophy and mechanism design, consider checking out my blog.

 I'm a student of moral science at the university of Ghent.
-I also started and ran EA Ghent from 2020 to 2024, at which point I quit in protest because of the Manifest scandal (and the reactionary trend it highlighted).
-I now no longer consider myself an EA (but I'm still part of GWWC and EAA, and if the rationalists split off, I'll definitely join again).
+I also started and ran EA Ghent from 2020 to 2024, at which point I quit in protest over the Manifest scandal (and the reactionary trend it highlighted).
+I now no longer consider myself an EA (but I'm still part of GWWC and EAA, and if the rationalists split off I'll definitely join again).

 Possible conflict of interests: I have never received money from EA, but could plausibly be biased in favor of the organizations I volunteer for.